Photo by Cheryl Winn Boujnida – Unsplash

 It is estimated that about 5.5 million Americans around 65 or older may have dementia brought on by Alzheimer’s.
 According to the National Institute on Aging, it is ranked 6th as the leading cause of death in the US, and 3rd among older people.

-The first sign typically is memory loss that can vary from person to person.
+The first sign typically is memory loss which can vary from person to person.
 Some have a mild impairment (MCI) and have more memory problems than others, but the symptoms do not affect their daily lives.
 The elderly with MCI are more at risk of getting Alzheimer’s, but not all do.
 Some go back to having normal cognitive abilities.

 Stages Of Alzheimer’s’ Disease